codio/site/source/docs/dashboard/student/guides.html.md

 - Your [My Classroom](/docs/dashboard/student/myclassroom/) area
 - In the settings (click the gear icon)
 	<img alt="Complete" src="/img/docs/guides/complete.png" class="simple"/>
-- From the last page in the tutorial.
+- From the last page in the guide.

 If you mark a unit as complete in error, discuss with your class instructor/teacher who can reset the unit so you can access it again